| CUSTOM WORK GALLERY - SUPERION IMPRESSIONS | ||

 Monster Game 2008:

-I finally had the chance to use the markers again, and I must say it was a complete success.
-We took a lot of footage out on the field, and a good percentage of it was of the SuperIon.
-An action clip video of this can be found on YouTube.
 Most of that video takes place at a field called the Meatgrinder, which is a netted area adjacent to the deadzone.
 The Meatgrinder sees constant action since the two team's insertion points are located at either end.
-In this particular video the action was somewhat thin, but I was still able to destroy several people.
+In this particular video the action was somewhat thin, but I was still able to take out a few groups.

 I made one slight change to the markers, that was adding a shoulder strap the relieve myself when carrying the markers around.
 This turned out to be very helpful, since it removed a lot of weight from my arms.
 I will admit the weight had been merely shifted to my shoulder instead, however it was better to be sore there than not be able to lift my regular-sized marker when I wasn't using the SuperIon.